charan-web/charan-web/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on ...JavaScript Projects to get JOB
-- 🌱 I’m currently learning ...React Basics
+- 🌱 I’m currently learning ...React
 - 👯 I’m looking to collaborate on ...Anyones Who Loves JavaScript
 - 🤔 I’m looking for help with ...Anything
 - 💬 Ask me about ...WEB-DEVELOPMENT
 - 📫 How to reach me: ...[twitter](https://twitter.com/CH_Charan_)
 - 😄 Pronouns: ...He,Myfriend,Bro,Dude...
-- ⚡ Fun fact: ...I only know the Basics of REACT
+- ⚡ Fun fact: ...passion about Programming